 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That

-Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+That down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the identifier: 549300FLMJKEO0DZJ263

-Product name: First Class Sustainable ReturnFund (NL)
+Product name: Enhanced Index Sustainable Emerging Markets Equity Fund I (NL)

-Legal entity identifier: 5493000IOKOVSA46HS17
+Legal entity